xianghui/javascript101/content/lessons/1-4-scoping.md

 exactly is a `const`.
 Which of the following option(s) do you think is/are possible way(s) to describe it?

-1. It is a variable where its values is immutable (i.e. its value cannot be changed)
+1. It is a variable where its values are immutable (i.e. its value cannot be changed)
 2. It is a variable where the reference cannot be reassigned
 3. It is like the `final` keyword in Java

 Let's look at each case :

-**_1. It is a variable where its values is immutable (i.e. its value cannot be changed)_**
+**_1. It is a variable where its values are immutable (i.e. its value cannot be changed)_**

 We will be covering [objects](/1-5-objects) and [arrays](/1-6-arrays) next but